Tesco suspends Chinese supplier after prisoner labor report

 Writing in the Sunday Times, Humphrey said he did not know the identities or the nationalities of the prisoners who put the note into the card, but he “had no doubt they are Qingpu prisoners who knew me before my release in June 2015 from the suburban prison where I spent 23 months”.

-Tesco, Britain’s biggest retailer, said it had a comprehensive auditing process in place.
+Tesco said it had a comprehensive auditing process in place.

 “This supplier was independently audited as recently as last month and no evidence was found to suggest they had broken our rule banning the use of prison labor,” the spokesman said.